darmawan01/xlsx_utilities/README.md

 ## Nested Struct Support

-The package now supports nested structs when converting to and from Excel files.
-When using nested structs:

-- Headers for nested fields are flattened using space notation (e.g., "Address Street", "Address City").
+The package supports nested structs when converting to and from Excel files.
+Headers for nested fields are flattened using space notation (e.g., "Address Street", "Address City").

-- Values from nested structs are flattened into a single row in the Excel file.
-- When reading from Excel, the flattened structure is correctly mapped back to the nested struct.
+## Custom Type Handling

+The package now supports custom type handling through user-definable converters and parsers.
+Users can register custom type handlers for any type they need to work with in their Excel conversions.
+This allows for seamless integration of complex or domain-specific types in your Excel operations.

+To use custom type handling:

+1. Define your custom type and its string representation method (if needed).
+2. Register a custom type converter using `RegisterTypeConverter`.
+3. Register a custom type parser using `RegisterTypeParser`.

+The package will then automatically use these handlers when converting to and from Excel.

 ## Contributing